chrisboss12/eCommerce-web-php/complete-php7-ecom-website-master/README.md

 [Fri Aug  7 10:44:02 2020] [::1]:51358 Accepted
 ```

-## Funding

-If you find this project valuable, please consider [giving us a small donation][paypal] to help keep the project alive.
-We can really do with the support to help us continue to maintain this project.

-## Contributing

-Please read the [CONTRIBUTING.md][CONTRIBUTING] file for details on how you
-can get involved in the project as well as the process for submitting bugs
-and pull requests.

 ## Code of Conduct

 Please read the [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern